jacopocolo/p5-sketchplugin/README.md

 # p5*Sketchapp
 ##### Version: 0.9

 p5*Sketchapp is a plugin for running some [p5.js](http://p5js.org/) code inside Sketch.
+You can write JavaScript code in an embedded code editor, leverage the powerful p5.js functions and render graphics directly in Sketch.

+After you run the code, all the functions you called are rendered as native Sketch objects: this means that you can tweak every single object you create manually when you are done.

+An important note: p5*Sketchapp works only in one direction CODE > ARTBOARD.
+If you manually tweak the design, your code won't automatically update.

+## Limitations

-p5*Sketchapp doesn't match the whole p5.js API but it gives you access to most of the basic functions for drawing on an artboard.
-Take a look at the reference page to see what is available.
+p5*Sketchapp doesn't match the whole p5.js library but it gives you access to most of the basic functions for drawing on an artboard.
+Take a look at the [reference](#reference) below to see what is available and how to call these functions.

 The vast majority of the functions implemented match the behaviour available in p5.js.
-You can copy and paste code from the p5.js website examples and in most cases it will simply work.
+You can copy and paste code from the [p5.js website examples](https://p5js.org/examples/) and in most cases it will simply work.
+If it doesn't, take a look at the [debugging](#debugging) section for tips on how to adjust your code.

 A warning: you are about to execude code inside Sketch.
 The plugin is designed to act only on a single artboard and tested heavily, but bugs and broken code could still be dangerous.
 Save your work before using this plugin.